Lrincones/github-slideshow/_posts/0000-01-02-Lrincones.md

 layout: slide
 title: "Welcome to Githuh Teacher's slide"
 ---
-This is github Lrincones' slides
+This is my awesome slide
 Use the right arrow to begin!